Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Experimental Design

 \subsection{Methodology for RQ1}

+Recall that RQ1 investigates to what extent the accuracy of log parsing affects the accuracy of anomaly detection.
 To answer RQ1, for each dataset, we first executed the log parsing techniques to generate log parsing results and computed their accuracy in terms of GA, PA, and FTA (see \S~\ref{sec:log-parsing}).
 We then executed the anomaly detection techniques on each of the log parsing results and computed their accuracy in terms of precision (PR), recall (RE), and F1 score.
 By doing so, we obtained a tuple of accuracy values $\langle \mathit{GA, PA, FTA, PR, RE, F1} \rangle$ for each combination of datasets, log parsing results, and anomaly detection techniques.

 For log parsing, we executed each of the log parsing techniques with a 2-day timeout.
 Since MoLFI is non-deterministic, we executed it three times.
 In total, we obtained 16 log parsing results (three from the three different executions of MoLFI and 13 from the remaining log parsing techniques) for each dataset.
 For each log parsing result, we computed $\langle \mathit{GA, PA, FTA} \rangle$ using the oracle templates (and the messages matching them) for the corresponding datasets.